Qatar–Saudi Arabia relations: Media rivalry

 Qatari media organisation Al Jazeera was launched in 1996 and within a short time it became one of the most influential news sources for the Arab world.
 Al Jazeera was regarded as controversial by many Middle Eastern governments, all of whom kept a tight rein on the information consumed by their population.
 Among other events, the network has granted interviews to Israeli government officials, interviewed with Islamist and terrorist groups, and criticized the rulers of Arab countries.
 Saudi Arabia regards Al Jazeera as a propaganda tool of the Qatari government used to undermine the region's stability.

 Mainly due to Al Jazeera's publishing of a peace treaty made between the Saudi and Israeli governments, in 2002 Saudi Arabia withdrew its ambassador from Qatar in protest.
 He was not reinstated until 2008.
 In 2003, Saudi Arabia inaugurated Al Arabiya, which tried to become the counterweight to Al Jazeera.
 Al Arabiya has been among Al Jazeera's most vocal critics.
 Amidst the 2014 Qatar–GCC rift, Saudi Arabia halted Al Jazeera's operations in the country over the network's broadcasting of incendiary statements made in interviews and directed at the Persian Gulf monarchies, and its readiness to provide Islamist groups with a podium.

 At the beginning of the Qatar diplomatic crisis in June 2017, Al Jazeera broadcasting was banned in Saudi Arabia.
 Furthermore, its office was shut down and websites were blocked.
 When the Saudi-led quartet presented their list of demands to Qatar over two weeks later, one of the demands stipulated that Qatar's government close down of Al Jazeera and other Qatar-affiliated media organisations.

 Saudi Arabia banned Qatari-based beIN Sports on 13 June 2017, shortly after the diplomatic crisis began. beIN Sports is one of the largest sport broadcasters in Asia and holds exclusive licenses with many European leagues for the MENA region.
 No clear explanation was given for Saudi Arabia's decision to ban the network except that its government made the decision out of "concern for the rights of its citizens and residents".
 Months later, a pirated network broadcasting beIN Sports' programmes emerged in Saudi Arabia called "beoutQ".
 Qatar accused the Saudi government of being behind the scheme and claimed that beoutQ was formed as a way of subverting Qatar's soft power and global influence.

-Countries of contention

-Reopening

-Qatari–Saudi relations were restored on 4 January 2021.
-Land, air and water borders were immediately reopened ahead of the 2021 GCC summit.